mautic/developer-documentation-new/docs/rest_api/forms.rst

      - Deactivation date and time for the Form
    * - ``fields``
      - associative array
-     - A Form field associative array.
+     - Associative array of Form fields.
 The keys must correspond to the field aliases described in the :ref:`Form field properties <get Form field properties>`
    * - ``actions``
      - associative array
-     - A Form action associative array.
+     - Associative array of Form actions.
 The keys must correspond to the action aliases described in the :ref:`Form action properties <get Form action properties>`
    * - ``template``
      - string
      - Theme used to style the Form